MZanggl/flooent/README.md

 ### More examples

-These methods, while convenient, are not in the core since they are not all too common yet quadruply the bundle size.
+These methods, while convenient, are not in the core since they are not all too common yet quadruply the bundle size among other reasons.

 <details>
 <summary>Array.is</summary>